square/connect-csharp-sdk/docs/ErrorCode.md

 ### Description

-Indicates specific errors that can occur during a request to the Connect API.
+Indicates the specific error that occurred during a request to a Square API.

 ## Properties